Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 >NO BOOTABLE MEDIA FOUND

 Ah, yes.
-The computer is telling you that it has not found a device, like a floppy disk, that is “bootable”.
+The computer is telling you that it has not found a device, like a floppy disk, that is "bootable".
 But what does that mean?
 Let’s explain what the computer is trying to do when power up:

 - First it checks if the necessary component to start are present in the computer.
 - Then it tries to find a bootable device.
 By bootable it means a device or a program that the computer can give the control to.
 - If it does not find one then it will display a message on the screen to tell you and emit a sound in case you don’t have a screen.
-- After that, it will enter a state named “PROMPT” mode.
+- After that, it will enter a state named "PROMPT" mode.

 Ok, so the computer has not found something to start, but notice the next sentence: